Corporate Services Contact Us

 Enforcement Directorate Contact No. - 011- 2333 9124

-What are the Powers of Enforcement Directorate?
+What are the Powers of the Enforcement Directorate?

-• Investigation of suspected activities such as “hawala” or foreign exchange racketeering, unrealized export proceeds, destroyed foreign exchange, etc. in pursuance of violation of FEMA provisions.
+• Investigation of suspected activities such as “hawala” or foreign exchange racketeering, unrealized export proceeds, destroyed foreign exchange, etc., in pursuance of violation of FEMA provisions.

-• Decision making as per applicable laws (adjudication) on cases of violations of the repealed The Foreign Exchange Regulation Act, 1973 (FERA) and existing FEMA, 1999.
+• Decision making as per applicable laws (adjudication) on cases of violations of the repealed Foreign Exchange Regulation Act, 1973 (FERA) and existing FEMA, 1999.

 • Realisation of penalties/ punishments imposed at the time of winding up the proceedings of matters under FEMA and PMLA.